-National Dog Day is this Saturday (August 26)!
+National Dog Day is August 26!
 How do you capture a #NationalDogDay shot that makes your pup look adorable and is the envy of all your followers?
 We’ve rounded up a few tips for how to take the best photo of your dog and got some expert advice from Sean Gumm, zulily’s Lead Editorial Photographer.

 This might be easier if you’re shooting off your smartphone, but either way, let your dog sniff your camera or phone before taking a few test shots of your surroundings to put your pup at ease.
 Feed him a treat or two to associate the camera or phone with something positive.
 Once he seems used to the camera, shoot away!